odelevingne/getOutOfCamberwell/README.md

+# Get Out of Camberwell!
-A simple app using the Transport API to let me know the quickest way out of Camberwell.
+A simple website displaying the next departures from East Dulwich and Denmark Hill train stations and Champion Hill bus stop, allowing me to know the quickest route to anywhere.